 Instead of just imagining a perfect interview, visualize some possible setbacks and how you handle them.
 Think about a really challenging question that might render you speechless or envision yourself saying something you shouldn’t have.
 What do you say to success to repair the situation?
 By planning for some realistic obstacles and being prepared with some problem-solving tactics, you’ll be more confident in your ability and armed with quality responses.

-Squeeze your butt
+Squeeze your glutes

 Strike a power pose